randomcoww/homelab/README.md

     --dracut-arg='--no-early-microcode'
 ```

 Dracut args need to be modified to add vfio drivers into initrd.
-Following needs to be added to default:
+Following is added to default:
 ```
 --dracut-arg='--add-drivers vfio vfio_iommu_type1 vfio_pci vfio_virqfd'
 ```

 Built image can be written to a USB flash drive to boot live environment.
+Currently `/localhome` containing persistent user home directory is overlay mounted with ZFS.

 ### SSH CA